UMass-Embodied-AGI/CHAIC/README.md

 def act(self, obs):
 ```

 The function **reset** is used for initializing the agent at the beginning of the episode.
-It receives two arguments: 'obs' is the initial observation of the agent, and 'info' is the information of the task.
+It receives two arguments: 'obs' is the initial observation of the agent, and 'info' is the task's information.
 The information contains the names of all the possible objects, the goal location, rooms, etc.

 The function **act** is the core part of the agent.
 It determines the next action of the agent.
 It receives the current observation from the environment and returns the action.
 Each action should be a dictionary and set its "type" key to an integer between 0 and 8, each refers to a certain type of action: